rtxm/rust-nrf24l01/README.md

     * a stream based API for fast, "real time", data transmission at the cost of possible packet loss.

 I'm still quite new to Rust, so the code may be suboptimal.
-Feel free to submit pull requests to improve it !
+Feel free to submit pull requests to improve it!